DRAFT, NOT READY FOR PUBLICATION: Protocol Buffers should have asymmetric types

 }

-This incompatibility risk doesn't just happen when adding or removing a required field directly: the same kind of risk occurs when transitioning an optional field to required, or required to optional.
+This incompatibility risk doesn't just happen when adding or removing a required field directly: the same kind of risk occurs when evolving an optional field to required, or required to optional.

 Enum evolutions also carry incompatibility risk, when the enum is used as a required field, for example, when narrowing an enum, by removing an enum value.
-An enum sent by an old producer breaks a new consumer:
+An enum sent by an old producer can break a new consumer:

 enum Corpus {